About Richard Kravetz

 About Katrina Repka

 Katrina Repka's early training in her native Canada was in Astanga Vinyasa, but her primary influence and teacher is Yogiraj Alan Finger.
-Katrina is now head of ISHTA in Europe and is proud to be the first teacher to offer the ISHTA style in London.
-In 2009, Alan Finger conferred the title of Yogiraj on Katrina, signifying that she has attained the very highest level of knowledge and competency in the study and practice of ISHTA yoga.
+Katrina is proud to have been the first teacher to offer ISHTA in London.

 read Katrina Repka's biography